 Like with crochet, embroidery has interested me since I was very young.
 It’s fascinating what you can do with a piece of fabric, a needle, and some thread.
 I find that I often use embroidery when crafting handmade gifts for friends and family, allowing me to make each gift personal for the recipients.

-I recently finished a set of flowered napkins for my mother-in-law, and a tea towel for my brother and sister-in-law inspired by their honeymoon on the Disney Cruise Line.
+I have recently been working on a set of flowered napkins, and a tea towel for my brother and sister-in-law inspired by their honeymoon on the Disney Cruise Line.

 There are many stitches that I am still practicing, and hope to perfect as I continue to craft.
-As my skills continue to grow, I plan to make more elaborate pieces to showcase what I have learned.
+In the future, I plan to make more elaborate pieces to showcase what I have learned.

 For a recent dinner party I decided to make one of my mom’s staple dishes.
 She typically makes arroz borracho (drunk rice) for the holidays since it incorporates festive ingredients such as olives, prunes, and wine.
 Its intricate flavors and vibrant colors make it a perfect dish to serve not only for the holidays, but for any small gathering.